Course Descriptions Interdisciplinary Studies (IS)

 This course is designed to expose students to the basic skills essential for effective student leadership through hands-on learning exercises and student leadership theory development.
 This course facilitates a shared learning experience, allowing for networking with other students.
 Students may register for two credits (lecture only) or three credits (lecture and project assignment).
 Credit choice must be made at the time of registration.

 Rec Prep: ENG 18 or ENG 19 with a C or better.

 IS 221 Problems of War and Peace (3)

 This course explores questions of whether war is an inevitable part of the international system, whether it is a desirable part of the system, or whether it can or should be abolished.
 Is war a moral question, an economic question, or a question of psychology or politics?
 What alternatives are there to nuclear deterrence and war?
 What are the conditions of a peaceful world?

-Rec Preparation: ENG 21 or ENG 22 with a grade of C or better or equivalent.
+Rec Prep: ENG 21 or ENG 22 with a grade of C or better or equivalent.

 IS 250 HON Leadership Development (3)